 A decades-old city law previously prohibited any restaurant from charging fees beyond food, drink, and tax.
 Hence, the City Council’s decision to allow the COVID surcharge, which passed by an overwhelming 46-to-2 vote, was a necessary amendment to the standing statute.

 Still, even though all restaurants now have the option to add the surcharge, not every eatery is anxious to hike up prices.

-Nick Criscitelli, who owns Da Nico Ristorante in Little Italy, says that despite losing out on their summer season, he can’t bring himself to raise prices on his customers.
+Nick Criscitelli, who owns Da Nico Ristorante in Little Italy, says that despite losing out on their summer season, he can’t bring himself to raise prices for his customers.
 “Our customers are all families,” he said, “so why should we charge them any extra?
 It’s hard for them to come out now.”